The Siege of Sidney Street

-The Siege of Sidney Street is a 1960 British historical drama film co-directed by Robert S. Baker and Monty Berman.
-It stars Donald Sinden, Nicole Berger and Kieron Moore.
+The Siege of Sidney Street, also known as The Siege of Hell Street, is a 1960 British historical drama film co-directed by Robert S. Baker and Monty Berman, and starring Donald Sinden, Nicole Berger, Kieron Moore and Peter Wyngarde.
+It was written by Alexander Barron and Jimmy Sangster.

+Plot

-The film dramatises the 1909 Tottenham Outrage - a bungled wages-snatch which resulted in the murder of a police officer and a ten-year-old bystander as well as the two armed robbers - and the 1911 Siege of Sidney Street, in which armed police surrounded a house in East End of London occupied by a gang who had killed three police officers during a bungled attempt to break into a jeweller's shop.
-The film depicts the two events as both taking place in 1911, the work of the same gang.
+The film dramatises the 1909 Tottenham Outrage – a bungled wages-snatch which resulted in the murder of a police officer and a ten-year-old bystander as well as the deaths of the two armed robbers – and the 1911 Siege of Sidney Street, in which armed personnel of the Metropolitan Police and Scots Guards surrounded a house in East End of London occupied by a gang who had killed three City of London Police officers during a bungled attempt to break into a jeweller's shop.
+The film depicts the two events as both taking place in 1911 and as both being the work of the same gang.